-AWS Lambda and serverless computing may offer several advantages over what came before, but ease of debugging is not one of them.
-Here we take an in-depth look at the challenges, best practices and recommended tools for AWS Lambda debugging.
+AWS Lambda and serverless computing may offer several advantages over what came before, but easy debugging is not one of them.
+Here we take an in-depth look at the challenges, best practices, and recommended tools for AWS Lambda debugging.

 Although there are a variety of serverless computing options, including some interesting cloud-agnostic ones, we’re going to focus on AWS serverless applications.
 It’s what we used to build our platform, and now – five years in – it dominates the space.

 An AWS serverless application is comprised of several components, with the AWS Lambda function serving as the glue.
 Other AWS services interact with each other through Function, completing the serverless workflow.